Quantum-Legend/DSAL/README.md

 iv.
 Change a tree so that the roles of the left and right pointers are swapped at every node

 v.
 Search a value

+### Group B - No. 11

+A Dictionary stores keywords & its meanings.
+Provide facility for adding new keywords, deleting keywords, updating values of any entry.
+Provide facility to display whole data sorted in ascending/ Descending order.
+Also find how many maximum comparisons may require for finding any keyword.
+Use Binary Search Tree for implementation.